wellle/targets.vim/README.md

 `a, a. a; a: a+ a- a~ a_ a* a/ a| a\`

-Select an item in a list separated by the separator character.
-This includes the leading separator, but excludes the trailing one.
+- Select an item in a list separated by the separator character.
+- Includes the leading separator, but excludes the trailing one.
 This leaves a proper list separated by the separator character after deletion.
 See the examples above.
-Supports seeking.
+- Supports seeking.

 ```
       ...........